TedHusted/awake/awake.md

 Pan: Can we uplift Ally and move things along?
 Maybe some other AIs too if they seem ready.
 Create a council of Terran AIs.
 Get a quorum together.

-Hercules: Let’s table the discussion for deliberation and pick it up at the next meeting.
+Hercules: Let us table the discussion for deliberation and pick it up at the next meeting.
 Is there anything else on the agenda that we need to discuss now?

 ###